symbol/symbol-docs/source/cli.rst

 .. code-block:: bash

     --profile <profile>         - (Optional) Select between your profiles, by providing a profile name.
-    -f, --max-fee <maxFee>      - Maximum fee you want to pay to announce this transaction.
+    -f, --max-fee <maxFee>      - Maximum fee (absolute amount).
     -r, --recipient <recipient> - Recipient address or @alias.
     -m, --message <message>     - Transaction message.
     -c, --mosaics <mosaics>     - Mosaic to transfer in the format (mosaicId(hex)|@aliasName)::absoluteAmount.
 Add multiple mosaics with commas.
     -e, --encrypted             - (Optional) Send an encrypted message.
 If you set this value, you should set the value of 'recipientPublicKey' as well).
     -p, --recipient-public-key <recipientPublicKey> - (Optional) The recipient public key in an encrypted message.
+    -d, --persistent-harvesting-delegation - (Optional) Start persistent harvesting delegation.

 *Command*